aeonach/TravelJournal/_posts/2024-03-11-Sa-Pa-Clearing.md

 Here we are at 6am waiting on our bus to take us back to Hanoi and then the overnight train to Hue.

 It is still cloudy and misty here in Sa Pa, but just as you'd predict it has cleared enough to show us just a small part of what we missed.
+In the three full days we have been here this was never visible.

-We were really unlucky with the weather...
+ We were really unlucky with the weather...then that is the mountains.